Mirage (Klaus Schulze album)

 Mirage is the eighth album by Klaus Schulze.
 It was originally released in 1977, and in 2005, was the first Schulze album reissued by Revisited Records.
+Mirage is subtitled "Eine elektronische Winterlandschaft" ("an electronic winter landscape") and is dedicated to Hans Dieter Schulze.

 A slightly different version of "Velvet Voyage" is included on the reissue.
 An excerpt from "In cosa crede chi non crede?", the bonus track on the reissue, was previously released on Trailer (1999), a compilation CD released to promote the release of Schulze's 50-disc CD box set The Ultimate Edition (2000).
 In 2017, a newly remastered 40th Anniversary Edition was released.

 Track listing

-All tracks composed by Klaus Schulze.
+Although separate sections are listed for each track, strict divisions between them are not present within the music.